aryandeore2004/T20_IPL_dashboard_Using_Excel/README.md

 - Multiple chart types: stacked bar, donut, tree map, and column charts
 - KPIs displayed in SmartArt for visual appeal
 - Clean layout with IPL branding and slicer filters for year-wise exploration
-- User-friendly design with protected sheet (but interactive controls enabled)

 ## ⚙️ Technologies Used